-Due to the increasing number of patients who now have “high deductible” healthcare plans (HDHP), which allow the usage of health savings accounts (HSA) or medical savings accounts (MSA), we have changed our financial policies, effective January 1, 2015.
+Due to the increasing number of patients who now have “high deductible” healthcare plans (HDHP), which allow the usage of health savings accounts (HSA) or medical savings accounts (MSA), please read these financial policies.

-For calendar year 2015, the Internal Revenue Service has set the maximal individual HDHP deductible plus coinsurance annual out-of-pocket amount at $6450, and the maximal family HDHP deductible plus coinsurance annual out-of-pocket amount at $12,900.
+For each calendar year, the Internal Revenue Service sets the maximal individual HDHP deductible plus coinsurance annual out-of-pocket amount, and the maximal family HDHP deductible plus coinsurance annual out-of-pocket amount.
 This is the maximal potential amount which you are required to pay out of pocket to your health care providers until you have met your maximal annual out-of-pocket amount, after which her health plan pays us directly, with no out of pocket cost to you.

 These payments may be made from your HSA or MSA accounts, using the debit card or checks associated with those accounts, or you may pain by cash, credit or debit card, or check.

-It is the responsibility of the patient to ensure that adequate deposits to these HSA or MSA accounts have been made to cover the cost of medical care, and for the calendar year 2015 the Internal Revenue Service has set the maximum annual allowable deposit amount at $3350 for individual plans, and $6650 for family plans.
+It is the responsibility of the patient to ensure that adequate deposits to these HSA or MSA accounts have been made to cover the cost of medical care.

 We will calculate the expected health plan allowance for the service we provide based on the current calendar year Medicare allowance for that service, which is typically lower than your insurance plan allowance for that service, and any balance due to our office once your insurance plan has processed your claim will be collected at the time of your next visit.